Hayyim Selig Slonimski

 Two calculating machines were invented and produced by Slonimski before 1843, one for addition and subtraction, and another for multiplication.
 The multiplication machine was based on a newly discovered theorem from number theory, called the Slonimski Theorem.
 The operation of the multiplication machine, which is more important, has been described by Slonimski himself in Russian.
 In principle, it was an implementation of multiplication tables, which resulted from application of the Theorem.
 Since the amount of related numbers was not that large, they were put on the cylinders, which—when moved appropriately—were showing the multiplication results in small windows.

 Slonimski’s machines got high recognition during his life time.
 In August, 1844, he brought his machines to Berlin, where he demonstrated them first to some prominent scientist as Humboldt, Bessel and others, then to the Royal Prussian Academy of Sciences, and his work was highly appreciated.
-Next year, on April 4th, 1845, he presented the multiplication machine to the Academy of Sciences in St. Petersburg, and obtained its recommendation for the Demidov Prize of the Second grade (The Second grade prize amounted to 2500 Rubles.
-For comparison, one should say that a university scholarship of 20 Roubles per 1 month could easily cover a student's living and educational expenditures.), which was awarded to him on June 24, 1845.
-He was also granted patent for this machine on November 24th, 1845, for the period of ten years.
+Next year, on 4 April, 1845, he presented the multiplication machine to the Academy of Sciences in St. Petersburg, and obtained its recommendation for the Demidov Prize of the Second grade (The Second grade prize amounted to 2500 Rubles.
+For comparison, one should say that a university scholarship of 20 Roubles per 1 month could easily cover a student's living and educational expenditures.), which was awarded to him on 24 June, 1845.

 In 1847 Slonimski applied for a patent in USA, stating that there was a company in New York (of two Jews from Warsaw named Samuel Neustadt and David Barnett), who were interested in financing his invention and they apparently paid $300—at that time a very large sum of money—in order to get a patent.
 For unknown reason, this application was unsuccessful.
 He also applied for patent in Great Britain, apparently again unsuccessfully.